Overview

 UIX development

-In this stage, special development features are enabled:
+This is the stage where special development features are enabled:

 • You can completely reset the current page state with CTRL+R